-Network Configuration Manager's file management feature allows you to compare configurations, which makes it easy to track changes.
+Network Configuration Manager's file management feature allows you to compare configurations with Diff View, which makes it easy to track changes.
 When a configuration suddenly starts performing badly, you can use this feature to quickly find the reason by comparing the under-performing configuration with a similar configuration that is working.
 Network Configuration Manager allows you to:

 Configure and manage configurations of vendors like Cisco, Juniper, HP Network devices

 Configuration File Manager helps you configure and manage network devices from vendors like Cisco, Juniper, and HP.
 Here are a few highlights of Network Configuration Manager’s vendor-based monitoring:

 Back up startup and running configurations of Cisco, Juniper, and HP devices.